Content Items

 Exporting Multiple Content Items

 To export multiple content items, select the content items you want to export using the checkboxes.
-After that, click the new "Actions" menu that will appear in the filter bar, then click "Export to HTML".
-Right now, only HTML format is supported for multiple content item exports.
+After that, click the new "Actions" menu that will appear in the top right corner, then click "Export to HTML".
+Right now, only HTML format is supported for bulk content item exports.

 Export All Content Items